Pretty Pink Champagne Jelly Shots

 I like to keep the shot glasses on a cookie sheet.
 It’s just so much easier to transport the shot glasses back and forth to the refrigerator, and it helps to catch any spills.

-How Do You Serve Pink Champagne Jello Shots?
+How Do You Serve Pink Champagne Jelly Shots?

-My favorite way to serve any kind of jello shots is in 2 ounce jello shot cups.
+My favorite way to serve any kind of gelatin shots is in 2 ounce plastic shot cups with lids.